 Alpha-fetoprotein (AFP) tests in pregnancy

-When you are pregnant, substances from your fetus mix with your own blood.
+When you are pregnant, substances from your fetus (developing baby) mix with your own blood.
 One of these substances is alpha-fetoprotein.
-Alpha-fetoprotein (AFP) is produced by the fetus and can be detected in a blood sample taken from your arm.
-An AFP test is usually done between weeks 15 and 17 of pregnancy.
+Alpha-fetoprotein (AFP) is produced by the fetus and can be detected in a blood sample from you.
+If your doctor recommends an AFP test, it is usually done between weeks 16 and 18 of pregnancy (during the second trimester).

 - If you are carrying twins your AFP will also be high.